wpsharks/ezphp/ezphp/readme.txt

 	define('EZPHP_EXCLUDED_POST_TYPES', ''); // A comma-delimited list of Post Types to exclude.

-Example: if you don't want PHP tags evaluated in Posts, only in Pages.
+For example: if you don't want PHP tags evaluated in Posts, only in Pages.

 	define('EZPHP_EXCLUDED_POST_TYPES', 'post');